nickeblewis/jaffamonkey-gatsby-main2/src/posts/optimal-gherkin.md

 When I press "Submit"
 Then I should see message "Form has been submitted successfully"````

-is there are danger in being contrictive? yes, if it was.
-While it may seem we communicate complex things, a lot of what we say that is actually useful is a lot smaller vocabulary thatm you would imagine.
+is there are danger in being constrictive? yes, if it was.
+While it may seem we communicate complex things, a lot of what we say that is actually useful is a lot smaller vocabulary than you would imagine.
+The actual language used to communicate something to someone is small.

 Working males average 2000-3000, females from 10,000-20000.
 However, both average about 500-700 words of actual value (i.e. words which have intent to communicate to another person an item of importance to both).
 This means the ladies add a great deal of "filler" to their conversation. (and they wonder why men tune them out!)